 You’ll also find a range of quaint local accommodation close to the pub should you wish to stay following your drinking and dining experience at this outstanding venue.

 And you won’t be disappointed with the food on offer either, far from it in fact.
-The menu changes frequently to ensure diners come back for more and recent dishes have included roasted tomato and garlic soup; breast of wood pigeon with chestnut and sausage stuffing; and seared peppered tuna with Thai style salad to start.
+The menu changes frequently to ensure diners come back for more thanks to Head Chef Olivier Certain who brings his French flair to the seasonal British menus.

 Mains have included potato rosti with roasted vegetables, poached egg, herb oil and balsamic reduction; fillet of seabass with carrot, ginger, tempura prawns and aioli; and roasted partridge with parmentier potatoes, pancetta and parsnips for the main event.